kkrings/crspectra/README.rst

    >>> experiments = database.experiments

-Data from the `external database`_, which includes electrons, positrons, anti-protons, and nuclide up to ``Z = 30`` for energies below the cosmic-ray *knee*, can be requested via:
+Data from the `external database`_ can be requested via:

 ::

    >>> spectrum = database.from_external("AMS-02")

-The following plot was created via this package:
+The following plot was created using this package, see the `example`_ Jupyter
+notebook:

 .. figure:: example/crspectra.png